Agoric/documentation/main/zoe/api/zoe-helpers.md

 This is the only ZoeHelper that does **not** take 'zcf' as its first argument.

-Checks the proposal of the seat against against an `expected` record that says what shape of proposal is acceptable.
+Check the seat's proposal against an `expected` record that says what shape of proposal is acceptable.

 By "shape", we mean the `give`, `want`, and exit rule keywords of the proposal must be equal to those in `expected`.
 Note that exit rule keywords are optional in `expected`.
 Also, none of the values of those keywords are checked.